We were both 18, I expect, when she said: ‘I don’t want to grow old. This here now is perfect.

-“Simple, you’ll stumble into a grave you’ve been visiting for nine years and break your neck.
-It’ll be mine and you’ll be holding a ring of flowers.
-And eventually crows will descend and peck out the years, months, weeks and hours, until all that’ll be left are the few seconds we have now.
+‘Simple, you’ll stumble into a grave you’ve been visiting for nine years and break your neck.
+It’ll be mine – you’ll be holding a ring of flowers.
+And eventually crows will drop down and peck out the years, months, days and hours, until all that’s left is the moment we have now.

 She was lying on her back, smoking a cigarette.
 On a cliff-top in Dorset.